 ACC 341 - Managerial Cost Accounting I (3)

 An examination of the management information needs for effective decision-making and the managerial accounting system designed to meet those needs.
 Emphasis is placed on cost behavior and the determination of an organization's long-term, total product costs and total service costs for strategic decisions.
 Prerequisites: Admission to the Division and ACC-202.

+Crosslisted as: ACC.

 ACC 342 - Managerial Cost Accounting II (3)

 An examination of the management information needs for effective decision-making and the managerial accounting system designed to meet those needs.
 Emphasis is placed on control systems and the motivation, measurement, and evaluation of short-term and long-term performance.
 Prerequisites: Admission to the Division and ACC-341.

+Crosslisted as: ACC.

 ACC 371 - Federal Income Tax I (3)

 A comprehensive study of the federal income tax structure as primarily related to individuals.
 Prerequisites: Admission to the Division and ACC-202.

+Crosslisted as: ACC.

 ACC 372 - Federal Income Tax II (3)

 A comprehensive study of the federal income tax structure as related primarily to business returns and related topics, including payroll taxes, estates, and trusts.
 Prerequisites: Admission to the Division and ACC-371.

+Crosslisted as: ACC.

 ACC 381 - Accounting Internship (1 to 3)

 An opportunity for advanced students to obtain valuable work experience and gain expertise in relating classroom material to actual business endeavor.
 A professional quality paper analyzing one or more business applications will be prepared under departmental faculty supervision.
 Prerequisites: Admission to the Division and ACC-312.

+Crosslisted as: ACC.

 ACC 390 - International Business (3)

 Prepares student to cope with business decisions and business strategies needed to transact business in a foreign land.
 The influence of cultural, economic, political, and social differences on decision-making will be explored.
 In addition, complexities created by differing values and beliefs will be evaluated.
 How such issues impact an American business in an international setting will be carefully studied.
 Intercultural credit may be met by successfully completing BUS-390.
 Prerequisite: Admission to the Division.

+Crosslisted as: ACC.

 ACC 399 - Service Learning (1 to 3)

 Service-Learning is an educational experience in which students participate in organized service activities that meet identified community and/or university needs.
 Prerequisite: Admission to the Division.

+Crosslisted as: ACC.
-ACC 410 - Accounting Information Systems (1 to 3)

-This course is designed to provide a broad awareness of the concepts of accounting information systems.
+ACC 410 - Accounting Information Systems (1 to 3) This course is designed to provide a broad awareness of the concepts of accounting information systems.
 Topics considered include data integrity, data-flow, information-flow, information technology, and how these items impact managerial decision-making.
 Prerequisites: Admission to the Division and ACC-311.
+Crosslisted as: ACC.

 ACC 423 - Auditing (3)

 Auditing principles and procedures used in the examination of financial statements and the underlying accounting records to express an opinion as to their fairness and consistency.
 Prerequisites: Admission to the Division and ACC-312.

+Crosslisted as: ACC.

 ACC 430 - Accounting Ethics (3)

 Students completing this insightful course will have a comprehensive understanding of and the ability to make ethical and moral decisions involved with the accounting profession.
 During the course students will explore virtue ethics as a basis for understanding the moral expectations that are foundational principles of successful, professional accountants.

+Crosslisted as: ACC.

 ACC 451 - Advanced Accounting (3)

 Advanced topics in accounting, stressing accounting for consolidations, partnerships, and not-for-profit organizations.
 Prerequisites: Admission to the Division and ACC-312.

+Crosslisted as: ACC.
-ACC 471 - Independent Learning in Accounting (1 to 3)

-An opportunity for advanced students to pursue further study in an accounting field of interest in which they have exhausted catalog offerings.
+ACC 471 - Independent Learning in Accounting (1 to 3) An opportunity for advanced students to pursue further study in an accounting field of interest in which they have exhausted catalog offerings.
 Prerequisites: Admission to the Division, Senior Standing, and ACC-312.
+Crosslisted as: ACC.